codecraftuk/refactoringworkshop/Java/README.md

 Run tests with: gradle test

-Run the application with: ./run.sh
+Run the application:
+  on linux: ./run.sh
+  on windows: run.bat